wbuz24/grad-research/README.md

 A Trusted Execution Environment (TEE) can provide hardware-verified security to ensure that programs run in an untampered environment, however, it is still possible for attackers to target and tamper with off-chip memory to affect the output of the program.

 Secure Memory Hardware Design allows the designer to ensure the integrity of off-chip data by storing metadata securely on-chip and verifying through integrity hash trees (merkle trees).
 This requires a small memory and compute overhead but provides additional security measures that, paired with a TEE, produces a secure execution space with verified values, giving the user confidence that their data is tamper-free.

+## Keystone for gem5

+Based on [this tutorial](https://github.com/darchr/Keystone-experiments) for keystone in gem5, but using the [keystone setup](http://docs.keystone-enclave.org/en/latest/Getting-Started/QEMU-Compile-Sources.html) for installing the newest version of keystone, you can utilize the keystone implementations in gem5.